dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. Select **Create a new private GitHub repository** to configure the git remote.

-1. Enter a name of your choice for the new GitHub repository or press enter to use the default name. `azd` will create a new repository in GitHub and configure it with the necessary secrets required to authenticate to Azure.
+1. Enter a name of your choice for the new GitHub repository or press enter to use the default name. `azd` creates a new repository in GitHub and configures it with the necessary secrets required to authenticate to Azure.

     :::image type="content" source="media/pipeline-configuration.png" alt-text="A screenshot showing the pipeline configuration steps.":::